 Dress: Casual & Mature

-- Ceja Vineyards is an ultra-premium Latino family owned winery founded by first generation Mexican-American winegrowers in the Napa and Sonoma Valleys.
+- Ceja Vineyards is an ultra-premium Latino family owned winery founded by Amelia, Pedro, Armando and Martha Ceja – first generation Mexican-American winegrowers in the Napa and Sonoma Valleys.

-- Llamas Family Wines is a venture aimed at honoring our family's journey from ranchers & farmers to field workers and finally vintners.
+- Llamas Family Wines is a venture aimed at honoring their family's journey from ranchers & farmers to field workers and finally vintners.

 The first tender Chardonnay buds of the growing cycle have emerged from the dormant vines marking the beginning of our growing season!
 Each bud contains all of the ingredients in tiny forms — shoots, leaves, tendrils and berries, yet to be grapes.
 As the sap begins to flow, they begin to grow!
 It's definitely a magical time to be in Napa and Sonoma Valley.
 We look forward to hosting you at Ceja in the near future.